watson-developer-cloud/assistant-toolkit/integrations/extensions/docs/elasticsearch-install-and-setup/how_to_use_web_crawler_in_elasticsearch.md

 so that the right `query_body` will be used for your web crawler index.
 > * Remember to provide `_source` with `query_source` session variable when using your Elasticsearch extension.
     By limiting the fields available in the `_source`, we can limit the length of the query response.
-Otherwise, you may encounter 500 errors due to the response body exceeding the length limit.
+Otherwise, you may encounter 500 errors due to the response body exceeding the length limit `102400`.

 * Example usage: